Shivam12kushwaha/Shivam12kushwaha/README.md

 - 💬 **Ask me about:** Collaboration, Tech Support

 #  About Me:
-I am a recent M.Tech graduate from **IIT Roorkee** in **Applied Mathematics and Scientific Computing**.<br>I have worked on a project titled as **Neural Network Approach To Epidemic Forecasting**.<br>**My Interests:** Machine Learning, Deep Learning, Natural Language Processing, Large Language Models, Generative AI, Time Series Analysis, Mathematics, Statistics and Probability.
+I am a recent M.Tech graduate from **IIT Roorkee** in **Applied Mathematics and Scientific Computing**.<br>I have worked on a project titled as **Neural Network Approach To Epidemic Forecasting**.<br>I also have developed a **RAG** which automates the process of resume shortlisting.<br>**My Interests:** Machine Learning, Deep Learning, Natural Language Processing, Large Language Models, Generative AI, Time Series Analysis, Mathematics, Statistics and Probability.

 # 🌐 Socials: